Patellar Tendinopathy surgery and treatment options

 - Topical glyceryl trinitrate patch (Salonpas for instance) plus eccentric training (16 participants),

 - In comparison, clinical improvement was significantly higher in the eccentric training group and the ESWT plus eccentric training group compared to Extracorporeal shockwave therapy alone, topical glyceryl trinitrate patch, or placebo.

 - The higher training volume, a longer duration of symptoms, and older age negatively influence a treatment’s clinical outcome.

-We do find that eccentric exercise training offered some degree of relief, however the more exercise the less benefit (not what an athlete wants to hear), the longer the patient had the symptoms and the patients age also presented problems.
+We do find that eccentric exercise training offered some degree of relief, however, the more exercise the less benefit (not what an athlete wants to hear), the longer the patient had the symptoms and the patient’s age also presented problems.

 - Extracorporeal shockwave therapy – the role remains unclear

-- 16% reported reduced work ability and
+- 16% reported a reduced ability to work and

 - 36% decreased work productivity, with 23% and 58%

 The Dutch researchers concluded that the impact of Patellar Tendinopathy on sports and work performance is substantial and stresses the importance of developing preventive measures.

 More than 50% of the athletes with patellar tendinopathy were forced to retire from active sports.